-As operating expenses fueled by inflation continue to rise and the effects of a previously defective pricing model are still being felt, these price adjustments are needed to provide the Postal Service with much needed revenue to achieve the financial stability sought by its Delivering for America 10-year plan.
-The prices of the U.S. Postal Service remain among the most affordable in the world.
+As inflationary pressures on operating expenses continue and the effects of a previously defective pricing model are still being felt, these price adjustments are needed to provide the Postal Service with much needed revenue to achieve the financial stability sought by its Delivering for America 10-year plan.
+The prices of the Postal Service remain among the most affordable in the world.

 The PRC will review the changes before they are scheduled to take effect.
 The complete Postal Service price filing, with prices for all products, can be found on the PRC website under the Daily Listings section at prc.gov/dockets/daily.
-The Mailing Services filing is Docket No. R2023-2.
+The mailing services filing is Docket No. R2024-1.
 The price tables are also available on the Postal Service's Postal Explorer website at pe.usps.com/PriceChange/Index.